 +46 31-793 94 00

-StoreDot is a pioneer and leader of extreme fast charging batteries that overcome the critical barrier to mainstream EV adoption – range and charging anxiety.
-The company has revolutionized the conventional Li-ion battery by designing and synthesizing proprietary organic and inorganic compounds, making it possible to charge an EV in just five minutes – the same time it takes to refuel a conventional combustion engine vehicle.
+StoreDot is a pioneer and leader of extreme-fast-charging batteries that overcome the critical barrier to mainstream EV adoption – range and charging anxiety.
+The company has revolutionised the conventional Li-ion battery by designing and synthesizing proprietary organic and inorganic compounds, making it possible to charge an EV in just five minutes – the same time it takes to refuel a conventional combustion-engine vehicle.

-Through it’s ‘100inX’ strategic roadmap, StoreDot’s battery technology is optimized for best driver experience with XFC in Li-ion batteries, as well as future technologies for extreme energy-density (XED).
+Through its ‘100inX’ strategic roadmap, StoreDot’s battery technology is optimised for best driver experience with XFC in Li-ion batteries, as well as future technologies for extreme energy-density (XED).
 StoreDot’s strategic investors include VinFast, BP, Daimler, Ola Electric, Samsung Ventures, and TDK.